ImranR98/serfSwitch/README.md

 6. Solder the 2 power wires (that were twisted together to form "one wire") to the `VIN` pin on the Arduino.
    - You could use the breadboard to prototype everything first.
 7. Solder the "merged" ground wire to one of the `GND` pins on the Arduino.
-8. Solder the servo control wire to either the `D6` or `D7` ports on the Arduino.
+8. Solder the servo control wire to either the `D3`, `D6`, or `D7` ports on the Arduino.
-   - Only one pin is techniclly used but the code outputs to both - this is a lazy way to "correct" a soldering error in my build.
+   - Only one pin is technically used but the code outputs to all 3 - this is a lazy way to "correct" a soldering error in my builds.
-   - You can modify the code to use any other digital pins if needed.
 9. Solder the remaining hanging wire (the third female jumper wire) to the `VBUS` pin on the Arduino.
 10. Connect a USB-C power supply to the device.
 It should show up in Home Assistant with a permanent randomly-generated ID, and should be usable immediately.
     - Depending on the motor used and how you set it up, you may need to modify some variables under `// Hardware config` - experiment with what values work for you.